 Your custom server must meet the following requirements:

 The most difficult aspect of these requirements is making sure that the “root” user is configured with an SSH key-pair.
 If you’re using a cloud-provider such as UpCloud, they can automatically install a key-pair for you (after you’ve uploaded the key-pair to their dashboard).
-Otherwise you will need to install the key-pair yourself.
+Otherwise you will need to install the key-pair yourself (this article discusses how to install a public key for your root user.)

-Once you server meets these requirements, you can follow the section below to connect it to WPCD.
+Once your server meets these requirements, you can follow the section below to connect it to WPCD.

 A custom server is treated as if it is it’s own cloud service.
 When you installed the add-on it added a single new cloud provider in the Cloud Settings screen titled “Custom Server”.